amaninders/math_game/README.md

 # Nouns for Classes
- - Player \
+ - main \
 		```
-			this class is used to initiate players, their records
+			this is the main file which is used to call initiate the Game
-			methods
 			-
 		```
  - Question \
 		```
-			this class is used to generate questions for the game
+			this class is used to generate questions and answers for each turn in the game
 		```
  - Game \
 		```
-			this class is used to initiate a game with players and keeps track of scores for each question
+			this class is used to initiate a game with players and keeps track of scores as it progresses
 		```